csce-315-331-2023c/MessWafflesPOS-903_02/README.md

 - Goals for sprint 3 (tasks to complete with general assignees)...
 - 2 APIs implementation (translations and weather) -> Hemanth and Will
 - Accessibility: text resize and dark mode (fix) -> Hemanth and Jude
-- Flesh out manager and cashier pages -> Arvind and Will
+- Flesh out manager and cashier pages -> Arvind, Kris and Will
 - Finish customer page -> Kris
 - Styling overall -> Jude